NC3-LU/cases_web/_publications/bestpractices/MaliciousSoftwareBP.markdown

 * Impact on “time”
   * Analysing the compromised system, as well as getting the infected machines up and running again, may result in a significant loss of time.

-<h3 class="titre-page">Behavioural measures</h3>
+<h3 class="titre-page" id="behavioural-measures">Behavioural measures</h3>
 Whether the attack is targeted or opportunistic, a large number of malicious codes infiltrate their victims’ devices via infection vectors that play on human vulnerabilities.

-Before publishing malicious software, its authors check to see if it can be detected via websites such as www.virtest.com.
+Before publishing malicious software, its authors check to see if it can be detected via websites such as [www.virtest.com](https://www.virtest.com).

 The codes then often remain invisible to antivirus software for at least the first few days of the attack, which is enough time for the antivirus to collect the updated signatures.

 It is therefore vital for any organisation to train their employees and make them aware of the risks incurred by malicious codes and of commonly used infection vectors.

-<h3 class="titre-page">Preventing infection</h3>
+<h3 class="titre-page" id="preventing-infection">Preventing infection</h3>
 Infection with malicious codes can be prevented through responsible and careful behaviour when using email, removable devices and when surfing the Internet.

 Make sure you::